Maxcharm/learngit/readme.txt

-This is a file to learn git.
+This is a file to learn about git.
-Git is very good.
+Git is very good indeed.